magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 1. the `<script type="text/babel" src="scripts/example.js"></script>`
    `script` tag loading the `example.js` file we just coded

-The mixed JS/XML code contained in the `example.js` file can't be interpreted as is in a browser.
+The mixed JSX code contained in the `example.js` file can't be interpreted as is in a browser.
 It first needs to pass through the [`babel transpiler`](https://babeljs.io/) to be transformed in JS source code compatible with almost any browser.
 That's why the `type`